Ivory Coast national football team

 The Ivory Coast national football team (French: Équipe de football de Côte d'Ivoire, recognized as the Côte d'Ivoire by FIFA) represents Ivory Coast in men's international football.
 Nicknamed the Elephants, the team is managed by the Ivorian Football Federation (FIF).
-Until 2005, their greatest accomplishment was winning the 1992 African Cup of Nations against Ghana on penalties at the Stade Léopold Sédar Senghor in Dakar, Senegal.
-Their second success came in 2015, again defeating Ghana on penalties in Bata, Equatorial Guinea.
-The team represents both FIFA and Confederation of African Football (CAF).

-The team had their best run between 2006 and 2014 when they qualified for three consecutive FIFA World Cups.
+The team has won the Africa Cup of Nations three times, in 1992, 2015 and 2024, and has qualified for the FIFA World Cup four times, in 2006, 2010, 2014 and 2026.

+Ivory Coast's home colours are all orange.
+Since 2020 their home games have been played at Alassane Ouattara Stadium, in Abidjan.
+Prior to this their home ground was Felix Houphouet Boigny Stadium, also in Abidjan.
+Didier Zokora holds the record for number of caps, with 123.
+The nation's leading goalscorer is Didier Drogba, who scored 65 goals for the Elephants in 105 appearances.

 History

-1960s
+Early history: 1960s–1980s

 The team played its first international match against Dahomey, now known as Benin, which they won 3–2 on 13 April 1960 in Madagascar.

-The team took a large 110 victory against the Central African Republic.
+The team achieved an 11–0 victory against the Central African Republic national football team.
 In 1961 the team made their first appearance in the Africa Cup of Nations.
 After gaining independence from France, the team finished third in the 1963 and 1965 tournaments.

-1970s

 Ivory Coast's performances in the 1970s were mixed.
-In the 1970 African Cup of Nations, the team finished top of their group, but lost to Ghana - the powerhouses of African football at the time - in the semi-finals, and went on to finish 4th after losing the third-place play-off to the United Arab Republic (now Egypt).
-They failed to qualify for the 1972 edition, losing 4–3 to Congo-Brazzaville in the final qualifying round.
-They qualified in 1974 but finished bottom of their group with only a single point, then failed to qualify in 1976, again losing to Congo-Brazzaville (now simply known as the Congo) in the first round.

-The team initially qualified for 1978, beating Mali 2–1 on aggregate, but were disqualified for fielding an ineligible player in the second leg.
-Mali were also disqualified, due to police and stadium security assaulting the match officials during the first leg, and so Upper Volta, who Ivory Coast had beaten in the first qualifying round, inherited their place.
+In the 1970 African Cup of Nations, the team finished top of their group, but lost to Ghana – the powerhouses of African football at the time – in the semi-finals, and went on to finish 4th after losing the third-place play-off to the United Arab Republic (now Egypt).
+They failed to qualify for the 1972 edition, losing 4–3 to Congo-Brazzaville in the final qualifying round, and then qualified in 1974 but finished bottom of their group with only a single point.
+Missing the 1976 tournament, the team initially qualified for 1978, beating Mali 2–1 on aggregate, but were disqualified for fielding an ineligible player in the second leg.
+Mali were also disqualified, due to police and stadium security assaulting the match officials during the first leg, resulting in Upper Volta, who Ivory Coast had beaten in the first qualifying round, inheriting their place.

-1980s

 In 1984, the team hosted the African Cup of Nations for the first time, but failed to get out of their group.
 In 1986, they narrowly qualified from their group on goals scored, and went on to finish third once more, beating Morocco 3–2 in the third-place play-off.